-The year 2012-13 witnessed Google’s Panda and Penguin updates destroy age-old keyword based SEO techniques.
-As these new Google search algorithms continue to perplex webmasters and compels them to adopt emerging SEO trends, website owners and businesses gear up to do what ‘real marketers’ should be doing – adopt a 360 degree digital marketing approach in order to not just survive but succeed in the post-Panda and Penguin era.
-Keywords are there, but do not guarantee success on their own.
+The years witnessed Google’s Panda and Penguin updates destroy age-old keyword-based SEO techniques.
+As these new Google search algorithms continue to perplex webmasters and compel them to adopt emerging SEO trends, website owners and businesses gear up to do what ‘real marketers’ should be doing – adopt a 360-degree digital marketing approach in order to not just survive but succeed in the post-Panda and Penguin era.
+Keywords are there but do not guarantee success on their own.

 Today, SEO is no longer about adding keywords and establishing links.
 The traditional SEO Tips to get better Search Engine Rankings may not necessarily help, although following them would still be a good practice, generally speaking.
 In order to survive in this post-Panda and Penguin era, you must ensure your website is optimized beyond just keywords and backlinks.

 Google Search Engine Ranking Factors

 Let us take a look at the most important SEO trends in 2013 that affect the relationship among search engines, especially Google, and search rankings, i.e. the new Google search engine ranking factors that emerged in 2013.

 The days of ‘hard keyword optimization’ is over.
 In fact, when used excessively, hard keyword links may have a negative effect on algorithms.
 As compared to 2011, keywords in the domain or URL have lost their importance.
 Instead, Google now emphasizes more on natural link profiles.